 We’ve picked from some of the most common use cases for a WordPress site and highlighted our favorite theme that caters to these needs.
 Because we recognize that every WordPress user will have a different set of needs, there are also some additional theme options worth checking out that fit different criteria.

-These are the best WordPress themes of 2023
+The best WordPress themes of 2024 in full:

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-Blogging is a great way to start getting your content out there, whether that’s personal thoughts or academic research.
-Picking from seemingly thousands of themes is difficult, but they can be narrowed down by cost, and what makes Baskerville 2 stand out in an industry that can be tough to break into is that it’s free of charge.
+Blogging is a great way to start getting your content out there.
+It can be difficult to choose from the thousands of themes out there, but what makes Baskerville 2 stand out is that it’s both powerful and entirely free of charge.

 It has everything you’re likely to need in its standard configuration, with space for text, images, and videos.
 Customize it and you’ll find options for adding pages, personalization, and widgets.
-You can pick from a number of templates, like full width, and it’s designed to work smoothly on any device including mobile screens (which makes up more than half of all Internet sessions).
+You can pick from a number of templates, and as it's fully responsive, whatever you build looks great on both desktop and mobile screens.

 Also worth mentioning

-If you’re more of a fan of simplicity, Hemingway may appeal more.
+If you’re a fan of simplicity, Hemingway may appeal more.
 There are fewer customizations available, but it’s clear that the design team has spent a lot of time making things look fresh.
 It’s also a good choice for beginners, and like Baskerville 2, it’s free.
 On the other end of the scale, OceanWP has tonnes of customization available, but while the core elements are free of charge, expect to pay for a pro design.
-If you’re looking to make a bit of cash out of a hobby, it has ecommerce functionality, too.
+If you’re looking to make a bit of cash, it has ecommerce functionality, too.

 It costs $69 and should appeal to a wide range of audiences; it even has templates for education and WooCommerce integration if you’re planning to run a shop.